hyperstack-org/hyperstack/authorization-policies.md

 # server
 ```

-The argument can also be a string, which match the name of a class on the server
+The argument can also be a string, which matches the name of a class on the server

 ```ruby
 Synchromesh.connect('AdminUser')